LinuxCommandLibrary

 Sessions

-A session is a collection of windows that persists even after you detach or close the terminal.
-You can reattach later to pick up where you left off.
+A session is a collection of windows that keeps running in the background after you detach or your connection drops.
+Reattach later to pick up exactly where you left off.

 KeyDescription